 4291c, The Urban Atlas: Morphology, Typology, and Thick Space 3 credits.
-(Open only to M.Arch.
-I second-year and M.Arch.
-II first-year students.)
-This summer seminar course introduces students to the rigorous study of urban form and space and their social uses in relation to the context of historic and contemporary architecture and urbanism in Northern Europe.
-During an intensive monthlong residency in Gothenburg, Sweden, students learn and practice methods and techniques of urban analysis, including graphic and modeling approaches to understanding the interface between building form and typology and larger patterns of urban use and movement.
+This program, based in the collaboration between the Yale School of Architecture and the Architecture Department at Chalmers University of Technology in Gothenburg, Sweden, introduces Yale students to the rigorous study of urban form and space and their social uses in relation to the context of historic and contemporary architecture and urbanism in the north of Europe.
+During an intensive monthlong residency in Gothenburg, Yale students learn and practice methods and techniques of urban analysis, including graphic and modeling approaches to understanding the interface between building form and typology and larger patterns of urban use and movement.
 Students live, travel, and work together as an integrated research team, contributing to a new Urban Atlas of North European cities.
-The course includes programmatic collaboration between the School and the Architecture Department at Chalmers University of Technology in Gothenburg.
-Alan Plattus, Andrei Harwell
+Alan J. Plattus, Andrei Harwell